 The U.S is a great place to visit for tourism or business, and even for other purposes such as medical treatment.
 There are two ways that people can do that:

-- Get a US visitor visa such as the B-1 visa or the B-2 visa
+- Get a US visitor visa such as the B-1 visa for business visits or the B-2 visa for tourism.

 The Visa Waiver Program allows people from 38 countries to visit the U.S for up to 90 days.
 Only those who would have otherwise gotten a B-1 visa or a B-2 visa are allowed to get the travel authorization.
 If you want to study or work in the U.S, you must get the applicable visas and you cannot travel as part of the Visa Waiver Program.